Otherwise, other wise

 Alternatives.
 Wider choices.
 Whichever way, we gain wisdom from our choices if we are open enough to learn the lessons they offer.
 Sometimes the wisdom is learned under happy circumstances (the hot water and take-away choice) and sometimes less happy circumstances (the cold water choice).

 “Take the plug out?
-Otherwise what?” my children might have asked, had they been older back in the bath plug days.
+Otherwise what?” my children might have asked.
 “Otherwise you will become other wise”, I may have replied.

 To grow, to gain wisdom, we often need change.
 We need to challenge ourselves to explore the wider options of the otherwise.